 - ARVR_NORMAL_TRACKING = 0 — Tracking is behaving as expected.

-- ARVR_EXCESSIVE_MOTION = 1 — Tracking is hindered by excessive motion, player is moving faster then tracking can keep up.
+- ARVR_EXCESSIVE_MOTION = 1 — Tracking is hindered by excessive motion (the player is moving faster than tracking can keep up).

 - ARVR_UNKNOWN_TRACKING = 3 — We don’t know the status of the tracking or this interface does not provide feedback.

 - ARVR_NOT_TRACKING = 4 — Tracking is not functional (camera not plugged in or obscured, lighthouses turned off, etc.).

 - int get_camera_feed_id ( )

 If this is an AR interface that requires displaying a camera feed as the background, this method returns the feed ID in the CameraServer for this interface.